AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 ### Repay Fee

 Similarly than at mint, the protocol can charge a fee to users repaying their debt towards the protocol.
 In practice, this means that a user repaying 110 agEUR of debt would have to bring 111.1 agEUR if there is a 1% repaying fee.

-As for the mint fee, the repay fee could be set to 0.
+As for the mint fee, the repay fee should be set to 0 for all vaults.

 ### Liquidation Surcharge

 In the event of a [liquidation](../../new-module/liquidations.md), the protocol captures a fee called the liquidation surcharge.
 This is taken from the amount of stablecoins sent by the liquidators to pay back the debt of the vault.

 ### Putting this all together